jsueprez/blockchain-developer-bootcamp-final-project/README.md

 - `contracts`: Smart contracts that are deployed in the Rinkeby testnet.
 - `migrations`: Migration files for deploying contracts in `contracts` directory.
 - `test`: Tests for smart contracts.
+- `scripts`: Scripts for automate minting process and listing items to marketplace.